openeew/openeew/data/README.md

 - `effective_to`: integer Unix time until which the metadata is valid
 - `is_current_row`: either `true` or `false` to indicate if the row is currently effective, as an alternative to checking effective dates when searching for current values
 - `vertical_axis`: 'x', 'y' or 'z' to specify which axis has vertical orientation
+- `horizontal_axes`: list of the two axes with horizontal orientation

 The `effective_from` and `effective_to` are such that there is no overlap, so it is sufficient to check
 ```